IELTS Exam Pattern 2023 - Explore Section-wise IELTS Exam Format, Marking Scheme & Duration

 Date and Frequency

-IELTS test dates are offered upto 4 times in a month making a total of 48 fixed dates in one calender year.
-The availability of IELTS dates in India may differ for Academic and General IELTS.
+IELTS test dates are offered upto 4 times in a month making a total of 48 fixed dates in one calendar year.
+The availability of IELTS dates in India may vary for Academic and General IELTS.

 Center and Admit Card

-The IELTS Exam is offered across more than 50 locations across India.
-There is no admit card provided for IELTS examination.
+The IELTS Exam is offered at more than 50 locations across India.
+No admit card is provided for the IELTS examination.

 Result

-IELTS Exam results are released 10 calendar days after the test for the paper based exam and 5-7 calendar days for the computer based test.
-The Candidate will receive only ONE original Test Report form (TRF).
+IELTS Exam results are released 10 calendar days after the paper-based exam and 5-7 calendar days for the computer based test.
+The candidate will receive only ONE original Test Report form (TRF).

 Score Reporting

-A candidate may request up to 5 additional TRFs to be sent to the receiving institutions (universities, professional bodies, etc) within 1 month of taking the IELTS test.
+A candidate may request to have upto 5 additional TRFs sent to the receiving institutions (universities, professional bodies, etc) within 1 month of taking the IELTS test.
 TRFs sent by courier will be sent via DHL and students will be charged accordingly.
 If the receiving institution accepts electronic submission of scores then that can be arranged through the IDP IELTS office free of charge.

 Score Validity